shinyquagsire23/monado/doc/changes/misc_fixes/mr.230.md

-Fix build issues and build warnings when 32-bit.
+build: Fix build issues and build warnings when 32-bit.